saracanom/cm0081-2023-1-lab3/README.md

 -Our program defines five primitive recursive functions using the data type Nat and the recursos recNat.
 It also tests the implementation of these functions using the QuickCheck library

--QuickCheck instanes used: Arbitrary, arbitrarySizedNatural, shrinkIntegral, quickcheck
+-QuickCheck instances used: Arbitrary, arbitrarySizedNatural, shrinkIntegral, quickcheck